15 Military Friendly Colleges in Washington

 1101 S Yakima Ave, Tacoma, Washington 98405

-Selected programs of study at Bates Technical College are approved by the Workforce Training and Education Coordinating Board’s State Approving Agency (WTECB/SAA).
-Which means enrolled and eligible military learners could receive VA benefits under Title 38 and Title 10, USC.
+Bates Technical College has specific programs of study that hold approval from the Workforce Training and Education Coordinating Board’s State Approving Agency (WTECB/SAA).
+This accreditation allows eligible military learners who are enrolled to access VA benefits under Title 38 and Title 10, USC.

 Average Post 9/11 GI Bill Benefits Awarded